freizeit/auto-scaling-demo/README.md

   - `nginx.conf` is the nginx configuration needed on the instance
   - `server.py` is the backend script that reacts to 'ping' and 'work' requests.
 The latter creates the load.
- - `kooaba-configure-as` is the bash script that should be used to set up or tear down the auto-scaling configuration
+ - `configure-as` is the bash script that should be used to set up or tear down the auto-scaling configuration
  - `client` is a bash script that simulates a client
  - `runtest` is a bash script that runs [4 clients like this](http://instagr.am/p/J5enj2LXJE/) in